 Liberal education at Hampden-Sydney establishes a strong and broad educational foundation appropriate to later work in business.
 Whatever a student's major department may be, he learns the skills essential to working in any business and develops an understanding of his society and the people with whom he deals.

 Hampden-Sydney graduates have entered the fields of business from every major program of the College.
-Many prepare for business careers by electing a major in Economics, especially in Economics and Commerce.
-Some, from Economics and other disciplines, continue their education in Master of Business Administration (M.B.A.) graduate programs.
-Students interested in careers in business or study in an M.B.A. program should contact Professor Gibson of the Department of Economics.
+Many prepare for business careers by electing a major such as Economics and Business.
+Some continue their education in Master of Business Administration (M.B.A.) graduate programs.
+Students interested in careers in business or study in an M.B.A. program should contact Professor Gibson of the Department of Economics and Business.

 THE CHRISTIAN MINISTRY